Royal Academy of Art’s Type Blog

 the application of technical matters, for example OpenType features,

-and practical skills related to automation in Adobe InDesign via grep and AppleScript.
+to acquire practical skills, and to invoke automation in Adobe InDesign via grep, scripting, and artificial intelligence.

 End terms

-Presentation: a book, a magazine, or a (series of) posters and the aforementioned report.
-The process and progress of the research must also be presented on two A2-sized panels in such a way that it is easy to understand for third parties.
+Presentation: a book, a magazine, or a (series of) posters and a handful of pages on the process and progress of the research intended for the aforementioned joined publication.

 Evaluation criteria: depth of the study, the originality and quality of the typographical solutions, and the insight gained into the subject matter.